-We're honored that you'd like to join our Holiday Pottery Sale!
+We're honored that you'd like to join our May Pottery Sale!
 Thank you for wanting to be a part of it all - we can't wait to show you off to Athens.
-The sale date will be Saturday, December 8th from 10am - 5pm.
+The sale date will be Saturday, May 11th from 10am - 5pm.

 Thank you!
 I think we will create a beautiful show together!
 And, I love you all.

-- 1 image of yourself, preferably working in clay, also of good quality.
+1 new image of yourself, preferably working in clay, also of good quality.

-- Make sure the edges of the photo don't clip the image of your pot.
-In other words, make sure your whole pot is in the photo.
+Make sure your whole pot is in the photo.